bbkrd/bbkrd.github.io/pages/compres/Recommendations.md

 order: 40
 ---

-The Recommendation functionality by the compRes plugin helps with the decision of whether to keep or not to keep using the previously forecasted seasonal component.
+The Recommendation functionality by the CompRes plugin helps with the decision of whether to keep or not to keep using the previously forecast seasonal component.
 This feature is useful when working with the controlled current seasonal adjustment regime.
 It compares two seasonal adjustment results.
-First, the results obtained when using a seasonal component that has been forecasted in the past.
+First, the results obtained when using a seasonal component that has been forecast in the past.
 Second, the results obtained when using the seasonal component that has been estimated right now by JD+ given the latest available data.
 <br/>
 #### Outcome